-- The Scrum Master Removes the impediments to the Development Team’s progress.
-As a Servant Leader, the primary job of Scrum master is to ensure the removal of any impediments that may impact dev team progress.
-As teams grow in maturity, and they become more self-organized, they would take SM help only when it’s necessary.
+- The Scrum Master Removes the impediments to the Development Team's progress.
+As a Servant Leader, the primary job of a Scrum Master is to ensure the removal of any impediments that may impact the dev team's progress.
+As teams grow in maturity, and they become more self-organized, they would take SM's help only when it's necessary.
 However, newer teams would reach out to SM more often.

 - The SM facilitates Scrum events as requested or needed.
 Scrum Master is responsible for ensuring that Scrum Events (E.g., Sprint planning, retrospection) happens in a time-bound fashion, and these events are productive.